 Absolute time contradicts the 'principle of sufficient reason' because if the universe had been created at a particular moment of time, there is no conceivable reason why it should have been created at that moment as opposed to any other moment.
 If, on the other hand, it had been created at a particular moment of time, then absolute time contradicts the 'identity of indiscernibles' because prior to the creation of the universe all moments of time would be indistinguishable from one another - but in Newtonian theory all moments of time are distinct.

-Firstly, he notes that the past and future do not exist because future moments have not yet arrived and past moments are gone.
+Firstly, Augustine notes that the past and future do not exist because future moments have not yet arrived and past moments are gone.
 Furthermore, the present cannot always be present because, then, it would not flow into the past but be eternal.
 But can any time be present?
 For example, can the current year be present?
 Since a year can be divided into months, some months are in the past and no longer exist, and some months are in the future and do not yet exist.
 Hence, only the current month can be present.
 But since a month can be divided into days, some days are in the past and no longer exist, and some days are in the future and do not yet exist.
 Hence, only the current day can be present.
 But since a day can be divided into hours, some hours are in the past and no longer exist, and some hours are in the future and do not yet exist.
 Hence, only the current hour can be present.
 But this argument can be repeated for any division of the day, however small.
 No interval of time, however small, can claim to be present since some part of the interval belongs to the past and no longer exists, and some part of the interval belongs to the future and does not yet exist.
 In the limit the duration of the present is exactly zero.
 But if the past no longer exists, the future does not yet exist and no time can be present, then time cannot exist.
 If time doesn't exist, then it cannot be real.